-This Park derives its named from Queen Elizabeth II; the park is situated south west covering the whole of the Kazinga channel that connects Lakes Edward and George.
+This Park derives its name from Queen Elizabeth II; the park is situated southwest covering the whole of the Kazinga channel that connects Lakes Edward and George.

-Set majestically in the shadow of the Rwenzori, flanking Lakes Edward and George, the lush savannah of Queen Elizabeth National park offers prime grazing to buffalo, elephant and various antelope.
+Set majestically in the shadow of the Rwenzori, flanking Lakes Edward and George, the lush savannah of Queen Elizabeth National park offers prime grazing to buffalo, elephants, and various antelope.

-A checklist of over 606 bird species testifies the extraordinary ecological diversity of this park.
-The Primates here include Chimps, Black and White Colobus Monkeys, Blue, Black Faced Red Colobus, and Red Tailed monkeys and Olive Baboons.
+A checklist of over 606 bird species testifies to the extraordinary ecological diversity of this park.
+The Primates here include Chimps, Black and White Colobus Monkeys, Blue, Black Faced Red Colobus, and Red Tailed monkeys, and Olive Baboons.